 Manila taxi drivers have a bad reputation.
-When I first arrived it was one of the first things that the locals would warn me about.
+When I first arrived, getting scammed was one of the first things that the locals would warn me about.

-- I was noticeably drunk
+- I was noticeably drunk.

 - I asked how much the fare would be rather than just getting in and starting the meter.

 - When asking about the fare I said I was going to a hotel, another indicator that I had zero experience in the Philippines.

 - The meter then started at the agreed fare (p500), and went up from there (approx. p700).

 - I was comparing the amount to Australian dollars and despite the excessively high fare it was still a reasonable price in comparison.
 A $20 cab fare home isn’t that bad in Australia.